oracle/weblogic-monitoring-exporter/README.md

 ## Samples

+* [Deployment-based sample](samples/kubernetes/deployments): This sample helps you set up and run Prometheus and Grafana with the WebLogic Monitoring Exporter.
+Deployment YAML files are provided to install Prometheus and Grafana.

-See the [samples](https://github.com/oracle/weblogic-monitoring-exporter/tree/master/samples/kubernetes) for example deployments to start Prometheus and Kibana in a Kubernetes cluster and an end-to-end sample that shows you the steps to set up monitoring for WebLogic domains using Prometheus and Grafana.
+* [Chart-based sample](samples/kubernetes/end2end): This is an end-to-end sample that shows you the steps to set up monitoring for WebLogic domains using Prometheus and Grafana.
+Prometheus and Grafana are installed with Helm charts.

 ## Copyright